ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 We highly recommend you migrate your ROS 1 project to ROS 2 as soon as possible.
 Most users have found the migration process less difficult than the initially expected.
-If you simply can't migrate your ROS 1 project right now you do have a few options, **however, none of these solutions are officially recommended, and we can't speak to their long-term robustness.**
+If you simply can't migrate your ROS 1 project right now you do have a few options, **however, none of these solutions are officially supported, and we can't speak to their long-term robustness.**

 * Canonical, offers [extended security maintenance](https://ubuntu.com/robotics/docs/tutorial-ros-esm) for a number of ROS 1 host operating systems for a fee.
 * [ROS-O](https://github.com/ros-o/ros-o) is a volunteer run effort to extend the support lifetime of ROS 1 projects.